Annapurna Base Camp Trek in brief

 Similarly, Sinuwa is another vantage point for looking at Machchhapuchchhre Mountain very clearly.

-In the same way, walking along the terraced landscapes, paddy farms, Modi Khola Gorge, Bamboo forest, thick pine, Gurung village, and Thakali village is an awe-inspiring trip in the Annapurna trekking region.
+In the same way, walking along the terraced landscapes, paddy farms, Modi Khola Gorge, Bamboo forest, thick pine, Gurung village, and Thakali village is an awe-inspiring trip in the Annapurna base camp trek region.

 The rocky landscape and bare hills dominate the upper part of the Annapurna Base Camp.
 So, the trail becomes strenuous at a higher altitude.
 The trekking to ABC becomes special by the warm welcome of the local people and their delicious foods.